The Coasters: History

-In 1987, the Coasters became the first group inducted into the Rock and Roll Hall of Fame, crediting the members of the 1958 configuration.
+In 1987, the Coasters became the first group inducted into the Rock and Roll Hall of Fame, crediting the members of the 1958 configuration (except for guitarist Adolph Jacobs): Carl Gardner, Cornell Gunter, Billy Guy, and Will "Dub" Jones.
 The Coasters also joined the Vocal Group Hall of Fame in 1999.

 Several groups used the name in the 1970s, touring throughout the country, though original member Carl Gardner held the legal rights to it.
 Gardner continued to tour with the Coasters and made many attempts to stop bogus groups with no connection to the original group using the name.
 In late 2005, Carl's son Carl Gardner Jr. took over as lead with the group when his father retired.
 The Coasters' line-up then consisted of Carl Gardner Jr., J. W. Lance, Primo Candelara, and Eddie Whitfield.
 Carl Jr. later left this group and has started his own group with Curley Palmer.
-Carl's widow Veta owns the rights to the Coasters name.
+Carl's widow Veta owns the rights to the Coasters name, having already been their manager since 1986.

-Leon Hughes is the last surviving member of the original Coasters and performs with his own group.
-Some of the former members suffered tragic ends.
-The saxophonist King Curtis (the "fifth Coaster") was stabbed to death by two junkies outside his apartment building in 1971.
-Cornelius Gunter was shot to death while sitting in a Las Vegas parking garage in 1990.
-Nate Wilson, a member of one of Gunter's offshoot Coasters groups, was shot and his body dismembered in 1980.
+Leon Hughes, the last surviving member of the original Coasters, died of natural causes on March 1, 2023, at the age of 92.
+Prior to his death, he performed with his own group.

+Several former members of the band met untimely ends.
+Saxophonist King Curtis, known as the "Fifth Coaster," was fatally stabbed by two drug addicts outside his apartment building in 1971.
+Cornelius Gunter was murdered in a Las Vegas parking garage in 1990.
-Former manager Patrick Cavanaugh was convicted of the murder, which took place after Wilson threatened to notify authorities of Cavanaugh's intent to buy furniture with stolen checks.
-Cavanaugh was convicted of the murder and given the death sentence in 1984, but his sentence was commuted to life in prison.
-He died at 60 in 2006, in Ely State Prison, in Nevada.

 Group members

+List of current members from the official Coasters website run by Veta Gardner's Official Coasters, Inc.